-The project will also work with Britain Yearly Meeting staff and others to simplify the support offered to role-holders.
-This is now linked with the new Support for Meetings Strategy being developed by Britain Yearly Meeting and Woodbrooke.
+The project is also working with Britain Yearly Meeting staff and others to simplify the support offered to role-holders.
+This is linked with the new Support for Meetings Strategy being developed by Britain Yearly Meeting and Woodbrooke.

 How the project is run